More specific information can be found on the programme webpages. Applications for 2022-2023 are possible from the beginning of October.

 Applications received after the deadlines cannot be taken into consideration!

-All international students applying for one of the VU Amsterdam scholarships.
+This is the advised programme application deadline for all students wishing to apply for one of the VU Amsterdam scholarships.

 - 1 April 2022: